DanBuchan/gravity_wars_py/README.md

 ### The solar system

 The game view always shows you all the planets in the solar system and the two players.
 The complete solar system area simulated is exactly 9 times the size of the game view.
+Any missile with sufficient velocity to leave the solar system is gone forever.

 Planets are your primary obstacle.
 Each planet gets a random radius and density.
 The planet's mass, and in turn its gravity, is a function of its radius and density.
 Smaller, rocky planets are the most dense.
 Large gas giants are the least dense.